alxmagro/modele/README.md

 // => { ... }
 ```

-Validators will return an object with a code, and variables, and not a simple english message.
+Validators will return an Error object, not a simple english message.
 You should use it to create your own errors messages, this will make easier build Internationalizations Views.
-You will find message examples in [/bin/i18n-examples.js](https://github.com/alexandremagro/modele/blob/master/bin/i18n-example.js).
+You will find message examples in [i18n-examples.js](https://github.com/alexandremagro/modele/blob/master/bin/i18n-example.js).

 ## And more...

-This Readme and Documentarion is under construction :(
+Visit the [Wiki](https://github.com/alexandremagro/modele/wiki) to learn more.

 ## Contribution